jrn1989/portafolio/content/portfolio/bayesian.md

 1. Cut the `exampleSite` folder out of the theme and paste it wherever you want
 2. Create a `theme` directory within the `exampleSite folder`
-3. Paste the theme into this directory, ensuring is has the name `hugo-developer-portfolio`
+3. Paste the theme into this directory, ensuring is has the name `hugo-developer-portfolio-xxx`

 ## CMS